-What’s the secret learn English fluently?
+What’s the secret to learn English fluently?
 Read our tips!

 The golden question that all students ask.
-We’ve asked our in-house experts, and here are their list of ultimate tips to learn English.
+We’ve asked our in-house experts, and here is their list of ultimate tips to learn English fluently.

 1. Have the right attitude

 The first and most important to tip to learn English, or any other language.
 It’s not all about books and papers, having the right attitude and mindset can make all the difference.
 That means embracing the fact that you are going to make mistakes.
 Students who aren’t afraid of making mistakes are the most successful at learning English.
 Unless you try, you can’t improve.
 Learning a language is a self-development experience as much as an academic one.
 Look at your errors as a growth experience and a way to better yourself.

 2. Get out of your comfort zone

 Great things rarely happen in the comfort zone.
 Be silly with the language and find creative ways to learn.
 Whether it’s singing in shower or joining a karaoke night, the more methods you try the more success you’ll have.